 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct three to four weeks out for Tribeca Festival and September through December peaks.
 Skip if you want fashion-week energy; this hotel runs De Niro-quiet.